Bachelor of Science, Major in Geography (Environment, Culture, and Development)

 The Texas Higher Education Coordinating Board (THECB) marketable skills initiative is part of the state’s 60x30TX plan and was designed to help students articulate their skills to employers.
 Marketable skills are those skills valued by employers and/or graduate programs that can be applied in a variety of work or education settings and may include interpersonal, cognitive, and applied skill areas.

-The BS in Environmental Science (Pollution Abatement) is designed to provide graduates with the following marketable skills:
+The BS in Geography (Environment, Culture, and Development) is designed to provide graduates with the following marketable skills:

 • Use the scientific method to address environmental and human problems.